5 facts you must know about the Applicant Tracking System (ATS)

 - No Fluff – keep it real, professional and straight to the point.

 - The right keywords in the right context – Make sure all relevant keywords are presented in your resume and in the right context too.

 - 3 sections for 3 roles – You can’t make your resume good enough for every role out there – so pick a small number of roles… the ones that you care about and make sure you cover them well.
-Check that your resume has enough information for those top 3 roles that you’re pursuing, so when the ATS is analysing your resume and subsequently when the recruiter is reading your resume, they both find sufficient and quality content pertaining to that role.
+Check that your resume has enough information for those top 3 roles that you’re pursuing, so when the Applicant Tracking System is analysing your resume and subsequently when the recruiter is reading your resume, they both find sufficient and quality content pertaining to that role.